-- 1. To avoid a delay in processing the Cancellation Request Application, please make sure all required supporting documentation listed for the reason of requesting a cancellation is provided. - 2.
-Scan (no photographs) and email any supporting documents (in pdf form) to: - a) Metro: metrohousing@fdu.edu - b) Florham: fduhousing@fdu.edu
+1. To avoid a delay in processing the Cancellation Request Application, please make sure all required sup-porting documentation listed for the reason for requesting a cancellation is provided.

+2. Scan (no photographs) and email any supporting documents (in pdf form) to: fduhousing@fdu.edu

-Once a student moves into his/her residence hall room and/or signs his/her Housing and Meal Plan Contract, he/she is bound to the contract for one entire academic year (August to May).
+Once a student moves into their residence hall room and/or signs their Housing and Meal Plan Contract, he/she is bound to the contract for one entire academic year (August to May).
 Refer to "VIII.
 Cancellation and Refund" section of the Housing and Meal Plan Contract for more information.